yujunz/gitlab.com-runbooks/troubleshooting/gitaly-permission-denied.md

 ## 1. Review the PermissionDenied errors

 - **Search for nodes serving PermissionDenied gRPC status codes**: https://dashboards.gitlab.net/d/xSYVQ9Sik/gitaly-feature-error-diagnostics?orgId=1&refresh=5m
-- These nodes either have clock drift, as HMAC uses time as a nonse for authentication.
-Or Keep in mind that this is an open-ended alert, so it alerts to suspicious activity, rather than pin-pointing an issue.
+- These nodes either have clock drift, as HMAC uses time as a nonce for authentication.
+Keep in mind that this is an open-ended alert, so it alerts to suspicious activity, rather than pin-pointing an issue.
 - If a lot of different nodes are affected, it might be a misconfiguration of the Gitaly or frontend node.

 ## 2. Evaluate impact